 Each point of the star is an area that contributes to us living well, and building our

 regenerative resilience to deal with tough times.
-When your star is out of balance, we are relying on our resilience reserves to keep going.
-The more balanced your life star is, the more resilience reserves you will have.
+When your star is out of balance, you are relying on your resilience reserves to keep going.
+The more in balance your life star is, the more resilience reserves you will have.
 It’s about striving for balance across all the points of the star.
 And yes, one activity can be in more than one area of the star.
-For example, training for a marathon can be both a move and an achieve part of the star.
+For example, training for a marathon can be both a 'move' and an 'achieve' point on the star.

 The Life Star in practice -

 Intentional wellbeing and resilience for you and your organisation

 The LIfe Star can be used by individuals or as part of wellbeing and resilience work in the health care setting, or in organisations.

 Step 1: The Life Star Scan - How's your Life Star looking?